 Once upon a time, there was a wise king named Solomon who lived in a beautiful palace.
 He was a very special king because he could talk to all the animals!
-He could understand the woofs of dogs, the purrs of cats, the trumpets of elephants, and even the tiny squeaks of mice.
-He could also understand the rustles of the trees and the songs of the stones!
+He could understand the woofs of dogs, the purrs of cats, and even the tiny squeaks of mice.

 Solomon used his magic ring to help people and animals.